 Start Server Manager.

-On the Tools menu, click Failover Cluster Manager.
+On the Tools menu, select Failover Cluster Manager.

-In the Failover Cluster Manager pane, under Management, click Create Cluster.
+In the Failover Cluster Manager pane, under Management, select Create Cluster.

 The Create Cluster Wizard opens.

-If you chose to create the cluster immediately after running validation in the procedure Validate the configuration, you will not see the Select Servers page.
+If you chose to create the cluster immediately after running validation in the configuration validating procedure, you will not see the Select Servers page.
 The nodes that were validated are automatically added to the Create Cluster Wizard so that you do not have to enter them again.

 If you skipped validation earlier, the Validation Warning page appears.
 We strongly recommend that you run cluster validation.
 Only clusters that pass all validation tests are supported by Microsoft.
-To run the validation tests, click Yes, and then click Next.
-Complete the Validate a Configuration Wizard as described in the procedure Validate the configuration.
+To run the validation tests, select Yes, and then select Next.
+Complete the Validate a Configuration Wizard as described in Validate the configuration.

 On the Access Point for Administering the Cluster page, do the following: